davidpagnon/Sports2D/README.md

 > [!TIP]
 > Install locally for the full experience!\
-> You'll be able to select persons manually, have a faster runtime, and access many more features.
+> You'll be able to select persons manually, have a faster runtime, and access many more features, while keeping your data private.

 <br>